DanEdens/Omnithread/README.md

-# Omnispindle 🌀
+# Omnithread 🌀

 **Your Information Conductor for the Madness_Interactive Ecosystem**

-Welcome to **Omnispindle**
+Welcome to **Omnithread**

-## Omnispindle Integration
+## Omnithread Integration

-Swarmonomicon now integrates with [Omnispindle](../Omnispindle), a tool for conducting information via MQTT in the Madness_Interactive ecosystem.
+Swarmonomicon now integrates with [Omnithread](../Omnithread), a tool for conducting information via MQTT in the Madness_Interactive ecosystem.

-The `omnispindle` module provides an `OmniSpindle` struct that wraps the core Omnispindle functionality:
+The `omnithread` module provides an `Omnithread` struct that wraps the core Omnithread functionality:

 - Connecting to an MQTT broker
 - Publishing messages to a topic